 LAB MEDIA: Figure 2B and C Video editor: Please emphasize the graph.

-The Ai measured the cilia length in-vivo [1] of AC-3 labeled arcuate nucleus, paraventricular nucleus, and cornu ammonis-1 region images [2].
+The Ai measured the length of AC-3 labeled cilia in-vivo [1]in the images of arcuate nucleus, paraventricular nucleus, and cornu ammonis-1 regions [2].

 LAB MEDIA: Figure 3